arbor-sim/arbor/doc/cpp/probe_sample.rst

 Total stimulus currents applied across components of the cell.

-*  Sample value: ``cable_sample_range``.
-Each value is the current in nanoamperes across an unbranched component of the cell, as determined by the discretisation.
+* Sample value: Each value is the current in nanoamperes across an unbranched component of the cell, as determined by the discretisation.
 Components of CVs where no stimulus is present will report a corresponding stimulus value of zero.

-*  Metadata: ``mcable_list``.
+* Metadata: ``mcable``.
 Each cable in the cable list describes the unbranched component for the corresponding sample value.

 Ion concentration
 ^^^^^^^^^^^^^^^^^